Geoff Downes: Influences and style

 In an interview conducted December 2006, Downes said the three players who had inspired him were Rick Wakeman (Yes), Keith Emerson (Emerson, Lake & Palmer) and especially Dave Sinclair (Caravan).
 In the same interview, he identified his favourite Asia tracks as "Only Time Will Tell", "Wildest Dreams", "Open Your Eyes" and "Voice of America".
 In an August 2015 interview, Downes said his favourite British band is King Crimson, with Journey, Kansas and Foreigner as his favourite American bands.

 Asked on Twitter in 2018 which album in his career he is most proud of, Downes replied, "Drama – no doubt."

 Personal life

 Downes has been married three times and divorced twice.
 He has two daughters, Christina and Alexandra (died 2013), from his first wife, Norwegian former model Wenche Steen, who was Miss Norway in 1973.

-Downes lives in South Wales with his third and current wife Martine and step-son Louis.
+Downes lives in South Wales with his third wife Martine and step-son Louis.
 He is a supporter of the football club Cardiff City.